phosxd/MC-Shard/README.md

 - `/deflame`: Removes fire from entities.
 - `/freeze`: Freezes an entity so it cannot move or turn.
 Freeze with 0 time to unfreeze.
 - `/explode`: Create an explosion.
+- `/repair`: Repair the item in your hand.
+- `/dupe`: Duplicate the item in your hand.

 # Upcoming Modules:
 Join the Discord to see more potential modules.
 There are plently more modules that I have not listed here or on the Discord because either I am not sure I want to make it, or it may only be possible with Beta-APIs.